Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Founded by Trenitalia and FNM (Ferrovie Nord Milano), Trenord run suburban and regional trains in Lombardy and from Lombardy to Ticino, the Italian-speaking region in Switzerland.
 With Trenord, you can travel between Milan, Bergamo, Como, Varese, Pavia, Brescia, Chiasso, Milan Malpensa Airport and Bergamo Orio al Serio Airport in total comfort.
 All Trenord trains have First and Second Class and offer special discounts to travellers under 14, over 60 and groups.

-TGV Lyria, Trenord and Trenitalia Eurocity classes from Varese to Dijon
+What TGV Lyria, Trenord and Trenitalia Eurocity classes are there from Varese to Dijon?

 Compare the different travel classes offered by TGV Lyria, Trenord and Trenitalia Eurocity when travelling from Varese to Dijon.

-Onboard services on TGV Lyria, Trenord and Trenitalia Eurocity
+What are the onboard services on TGV Lyria, Trenord and Trenitalia Eurocity?

 Discover more about the onboard services offered on trains from Varese to Dijon.